-While other spirits beverages have an agricultural cycle of nine to a maximum of 18 months, there are wild agaves that have a maturation cycle of 10 to 30 years!
+While other spirits beverages have an agricultural cycle of nine to a maximum of 18 months, there are wild agaves that have a maturation cycle of up to 25 years!

 Mezcal is the distilled beverage with the longest production process in the world.
 Therefore, producing a rounded mezcal involves many years of patience!

 Traditionally, mezcal was stored in black clay pitchers, which served for the maturation and preservation of its organoleptic characteristics.